arthurpark/primitive-ui/ABOUT.md

       // It can also accept soemthing like 2, which will be applied to all sides. margin={{ top: 2 }}
       // Box allows `className` so user can set any className in addition to these style props.
-      // However, this is for escape hatch and by using this, user needs to know that conflict can happen className={''}
+      // However, this is for escape hatch and by using this, user needs to know that a conflict can happen className={''}
     >
       {/* I like how React Native separates <View> and <Text> */}